-Vulnerabilities in software, especially those that are remote exploitable, are the root cause of wave after wave of security attacks, such as botnet, zero-day worms, noncontrol data corruptions, and even server-break-ins.
+Vulnerabilities in software, especially those that are remote exploitable, are the root cause of wave after wave of security attacks, such as botnet, zero-day worms, non-control data corruptions, and even server-break-ins.
 Thus, analyzing and exposing software vulnerabilities has become one of the most active research areas today.

 In the past, software vulnerability detection/exposing approaches could be divided into two categories: dynamic and static.
 Dynamic approaches monitor program execution and detect attempts of attacking a software system.
-Many promising approaches have been proposed in this category, such as TaintCheck [15], Control Flow Integrity [16], and Data Flow Integrity [17].
+Many promising approaches have been proposed in this category, such as StackGuard [15], Program Shepherding [17], Taint-Check [16], Control Flow Integrity [18], and Data Flow Integrity [19].
 However, most of these techniques are often active during program execution, thereby incurring non-trivial runtime overhead.
 Moreover, they aim to detect attacks, and thus vulnerabilities that are not under attack are invisible.

-The second type of approaches are static analysis, and notable examples include BOON [18], Splint [19], and Archer [21].
+The second type of approaches are static analysis, and notable examples include BOON [20], Splint [21], and Archer [23].
 Static analysis is not bound to execution and thus often capable of identifying potential vulnerabilities in a program, and also it imposes no overhead at runtime.
 Thus, these techniques are more desirable compared with dynamic approaches if they can live to their promise.
-Unfortunately, most static techniques suffer from a high falsepositive rate and generate a large volume of warnings.
-For example, the static analysis tool Splint has nearly 50% false positive [20], and tools like Flawfinder [1] and RATS [2] often produce hundreds of warnings, in which only a few of them are the real defects.
+Unfortunately, most static techniques suffer from a high false-positive rate and generate a large volume of warnings.
+For example, the static analysis tool Splint has nearly 50% false positive [22], and tools like Flawfinder [1] and RATS [2] often produce hundreds of warnings, in which only a few of them are the real defects.
 The procedure of convicting real defects and vindicating false positives remains a highly demanding manual effort, requiring understanding of the source code.
 With respect to system administrators and regular software users who are concerned about security, the lack of the understanding of (even the access to) source code significantly diminishes their enthusiasm about these techniques.
-With respect to developers, a long list of suspects with only some being true rapidly wears out their patience.
-Therefore, it becomes a pressing need to develop new techniques to automatically or semiautomatically generate evidence to convict real vulnerabilities.
+With respect to developers, confronted with a long list of suspects with only some being true rapidly wears out their patience.
+Therefore, it becomes a pressing need to develop new techniques to automatically generate evidence to convict real vulnerabilities I may think this is the trouble causing sentence -automatic.

 Random test generation (e.g., fuzz testing [7, 8]) that randomly mutates benign inputs has been used to construct exploits.
 However, it is known that random test generation is not effective in many cases, e.g. it might take 2^{32} tries to satisfy a simple predicate as "P1:if (x==c)" because x is a 32 bit random value.
 Thus, recently, there has been significant advance in combining static software verification principles with symbolic execution in test generation to identify software errors including vulnerabilities [9, 11, 10, 12, 13, 14].
 These techniques aim to explore all feasible program paths to expose potential defects.
 Such an ambitious goal with symbolic execution incurs scalability issues.
-For instance, using symbolic execution an execution taking the true branch of P1 is modeled by the constraint of C1: x==c.
-The technique tries to mutate a benign execution through negating constraints and resolve them by a solver, e.g., solving the negated constraint \neg C1 provides a new input value satisfying x ! = c, which drives the execution to take the false branch of P1.
+For instance, using symbolic execution an execution taking the true branch of P1 is modeled by the constraint of C1:x==c.
+The technique tries to mutate a benign execution through negating constraints and resolve them by a solver, e.g., solving the negated constraint \neg C1 provides a new input value satisfying x != c, which drives the execution to take the false branch of P1.
 The state of the art [13] is capable of handling hundreds of millions of instructions, which only accounts for a few seconds of execution.
-Furthermore, it often requires the user to annotate symbolic variables (e.g., EXE [9]), which implies understanding of program semantics.
+Furthermore, it often requires the user to annotate symbolic variables (e.g., EXE [9]), which implies understanding of the program semantics.